-There are different types of firearms and while they all function similarly, each is unique due to its physical form.
+There are different types of firearms, and while they all function similarly, each is unique due to its physical form.
 The most popular types of guns among firearms owners include pistols, shotguns, and rifles.

-The differences in appearance between the three are quite obvious upon first glance.
+The differences in appearance between the three are quite obvious at first glance.
 The pistol is small and easily portable.
 It can be concealed in your pocket or perhaps in a case at the side of your hips.
 The shotgun is longer and narrower.
 It cannot be concealed easily.
 The rifle is definitely not concealable and larger than the other guns.

 How Do Firearms Work?